Pre-Arrival Orientation Guide

 Life and customs in the U.S.

 In this section, you are the expert!
+We encourage you to bring past participants to your orientation to help with this.
 Please give a description of how the following aspects of life are different between your country and the U.S. If you need any help, contact ERDT.

 Time (Americans are very punctual, particularly for work)